aditya-caltechie/ai-cybersecurity-analyzer/docs/overview.md

-# Week 3 Day 1: What You Are Building
+# What You Are Building

 This document summarizes the Week 3 Day 1 guides (Parts 0, 1, and 2): local app behavior, Azure account prep, and Terraform deployment to **Azure Container Apps**.
 It includes a high-level ASCII architecture diagram and a concise **Azure vs AWS** comparison.